MayaY2014/softlayer-python/README.md

 Aside from [Grunt](http://gruntjs.com "Grunt"), we baked in a few automated tasks of our own.

-* Create links in the menu when new pages are added
+* Show links in the menu for specific content pages
 * Dynamically build the subnav's table of contents
-* Enable or disable Google Analytics
+* Enable or disable Google Analytics and scroll tracking
-* Pull in statistical data from GitHub
+* Fetch org and repo data from GitHub
-* Load a fallback jQuery library if the bootstrapped CDN fails
+* Load a fallback jQuery library if the CDN bootstrap fails

 ---